Digitex Futures Postpones Launch – Here Adam Explains Why

 As you can see in the video, the first big flaw with the final build of the software delivered to Adam at the beginning of this week is that it is missing a Betfair Trading volume figure.
 Obviously, volume is a key metric for assessing market sentiment.
 But it’s also a key metric for CoinMarketCap since all exchanges are ranked by volume there.

 Spotware cannot add a volume figure to the exchange for at least another two months after launch.
 As Adam says in the video, it’s not ideal, it’s far from ideal, but the missing volume figure in itself is not a deal-breaker.

 Missing Spot Price

-When you’re trading futures markets, you need to know the spot price of the underlying instrument.
+When you’re Betfair Trading futures markets, you need to know the spot price of the underlying instrument.
 According to the original specifications given to the Spotware team, the spot price should appear at the very top of the ladder on the right.
 However, the developers have now said at the eleventh hour that it’s impossible to add the spot price at the top.
 Something that the exchange needs and is not optional can only be added with two month’s work.

 As a workaround, the developers suggested opening a menu on the left of the interface.
 You can see the spot price as a bid and ask, where the bid and ask are the same.
 So, basically, you can see the spot price duplicated on the left if you open up the menu.

 In Adam’s words, this interface is, “getting a little screwy now.”
 You can trade the futures on the right, but the spot price is all the way over on the left.
 Again, this is far from ideal for user experience.
 However, the spot price being duplicated on the left, again, would not be a deal-breaker in itself.